Menu

 University policy requires certain persons who are offered employment to undergo a background check, including a criminal history check, before starting work.
 If you are offered employment, the university will inform you if a background check is required.

-Wayne State University provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
-The university encourages applications from women, people of color and other underrepresented people.
-Wayne State is an affirmative action/equal opportunity employer.
+Wayne State University provides equal employment opportunities to all employees and applicants for employment without regard to race, color, sex, national origin, religion, age, sexual orientation, familial status, marital status, height, weight, disability, veteran status, or any other characteristic protected by applicable law.
+The university welcomes applications from persons with disabilities and veterans.
+Wayne State is an equal opportunity employer.

 Minimum Qualifications: